Close this menu

 As President and CEO, Steve works with NetChoice members to set and execute the NetChoice agenda.

 Steve has become a well-known expert on Internet governance, online consumer protection, and Internet taxation.
-He’s provided expert testimony in 25 Congressional hearings and many more state legislative sessions.
+He’s provided expert testimony in 25 Congressional hearings and more than 100 state legislative hearings.

-Steve advocates for NetChoice positions at the National Conference of State Legislatures and the American Legislative Exchange Council, where he serves on the Private Enterprise Board.
-Moreover, Steve regularly enters the lion’s den at the Streamlined Sales Tax Governing Board, where he’s the lone opponent of new tax burdens on Internet commerce.
+Steve advocates for NetChoice positions at the National Conference of State Legislatures and the American Legislative Exchange Council (ALEC), where he serves on the Private Enterprise Board.

-Regarding Internet governance, Steve protects NetChoice member interests at ICANN, where he’s the elected policy chair for the Business Constituency.
+Regarding Internet governance, Steve protects NetChoice member interests at ICANN, where he was elected policy chair for the Business Constituency for 15 years.
 He’s participated in all meetings of the UN’s Internet Governance Forum (IGF) and is a lead organizer at the IGF-USA.

 Before his work at NetChoice, Steve was founder and president of Financial Dynamics, an IT consulting firm that he led through the evolution of industry trends.
-Under Steve’s leadership, Financial Dynamics grew to over $20 million in revenues by 1997, when it was acquired by a national firm.
-Today, Steve continues to advise and invest in early stage companies as a partner in venture capital funds.
+Under Steve’s leadership, Financial Dynamics was acquired by a national firm in 1997.
+Today, Steve continues to advise and invest in early-stage companies as a partner in venture capital funds.

 “The wayside of life is littered with the remains of those who started with a spurt but lacked the stamina to finish.
 Their places are taken by those who never know when to quit.”